 That might be fine for sites which don’t have a lot of traffic, but it could be a problem if your bandwidth needs are greater, or reliable and consistent performance is a priority for your website.

-So, obviously bear all that in mind, but if you do want to go the shared hosting route in an effort to make some serious savings, which are the best providers to plump for?
-Read on and find out.
+So, obviously bear all that in mind, but if you do want to go the shared hosting route in an effort to make some serious savings, we have, below, listed the best shared hosting services on the market.

 Domain.com's unlimited storage shared hosting